UTM governance stack

 UTM governance framework

-Lock naming, approved values, QA, ownership, and reporting validation into one control stack so campaign tracking stays stable after launch.
+Use this 5-layer framework to lock naming, approved values, QA, ownership, and reporting validation into one control stack before campaign data starts to drift.

 5 linked layers

-Naming, vocabulary, QA, ownership, and reporting validation have to support each other in order.
+Naming, vocabulary, QA, ownership, and reporting validation support each other in order.

 Fix the weak layer first

-Use the symptom to find the part of the stack that is failing instead of rewriting everything at once.
+Use the symptom to find the part of the stack that is failing before rewriting the whole workflow.

 Standards before scale